digitranslab/jumpstart/docs/docs/data-sources/postgresql.md

 <br/><br/><br/>

-**Note:** We recommend creating a new PostgreSQL database user to have control over ToolJet's access levels.
+**Note:** We recommend creating a new PostgreSQL database user to have control over JumpStart's access levels.

 :::info
-Please make sure the **Host/IP** of the database is accessible from your VPC if you have self-hosted ToolJet.
-If you are using ToolJet cloud, please **whitelist** our IP.
+Please make sure the **Host/IP** of the database is accessible from your VPC if you have self-hosted JumpStart.
+If you are using JumpStart cloud, please **whitelist** our IP.
 :::

 </div>